devpsiarch/Lox-interpreter/README.md

 # Lox Interpreter

-This is my implementation of the Lox programming language in C++.
+My implementation of the lox interpreter in C++.

 The goal of this project is to build a full interpreter for the Lox language from scratch, learning how programming languages work under the hood in the process.